 DAX MOD Function

-The DAX MOD function returns the remainder after the number divided.
+The DAX MOD function returns the remainder after the number is divided.
 The syntax of this DAX MOD Function is:

 MOD(number, divisor)